-PAs specify concurrent systems in a compositional way via an expressive formal syntax.
-On the other hand, PNs provide a graphical representation of such systems and capture explicit asynchrony in their behaviour.
-To combine advantages of both models, a semantics of algebraic formulas in terms of PNs is defined.
-Petri box calculus (PBC) [8, 9] is a flexible and expressive process algebra developed as a tool for specification of Petri nets (PNs) structure and their interrelations.
+Email addresses: itar@iis.nsk.su (Igor V. Tarasyuk), Hermenegilda.Macia@uclm.es (Hermenegilda Macià), calculus (PBC) [11, 13, 12] is a flexible and expressive process algebra developed as a tool for specification of the PNs structure and their interrelations.
 Its goal was also to propose a compositional semantics for high level constructs of concurrent programming languages in terms of elementary PNs.
 Formulas of PBC are combined not from single (visible or invisible) actions and variables only, like in CCS, but from multisets of elementary actions and their conjugates, called multiactions (basic formulas).
 The empty multiset of actions is interpreted as the silent multiaction specifying some invisible activity.
 In contrast to CCS, synchronization is separated from parallelism (concurrent constructs).
 Synchronization is a unary multi-way stepwise operation based on communication of actions and their conjugates.
 This extends the CCS approach with conjugate matching labels.
-Synchronization in PBC is asynchronous, unlike that in Synchronous CCS (SCCS) [42].
+Synchronization in PBC is asynchronous, unlike that in Synchronous CCS (SCCS) [58].
 Other operations are sequence and choice (sequential constructs).
 The calculus includes also restriction and relabeling (abstraction constructs).
 To specify infinite processes, refinement, recursion and iteration operations were added (hierarchical constructs).
 Thus, unlike CCS, PBC has an additional iteration construction to specify infiniteness when the semantic interpretation in finite PNs is possible.
 PBC has a step operational semantics in terms of labeled transition systems.
 A denotational semantics of PBC was proposed via a subclass of PNs equipped with an interface and considered up to isomorphism, called Petri boxes.
-For more detailed comparison of PBC with other process algebras see [8, 9].
+For more detailed comparison of PBC with other process algebras see [11, 12].
 In the last years, several extensions of PBC with a deterministic, a nondeterministic or a stochastic model of time were presented.